strongbrewio/strongbrewio.github.io/_posts/2019-01-26-generic-way-of-handling-loading-saving-and-validationerrors-in-angular.md

 ## Conclusion

-We have learned that we can remove the redundancy that comes with loading, acting and errorhandling statusses almost completely by the use of an interceptor, a simple service and a few decorators.
+We have learned that we can remove the redundancy that comes with loading, acting and error handling statuses almost completely by the use of an interceptor, a simple service and a few decorators.

 I hope you liked it!